wakeuplabs-io/opid-sdk-examples/Readme.md

 ## License

-js-sdk-examples is part of the 0xPolygonID project copyright 2024 ZKID Labs AG
+opid-sdk-examples are part of Wakeup Labs opid-sdk, developed on top of PrivadoIDs js-sdk, project copyright 2024 ZKID Labs AG

 This project is licensed under either of